 Where method 3 has been selected, perform the procedure as set out in Section 4.3 of this document.

-Method 1 - recovery by the affected Subscriber using its Compromised Private Key (or one suspected of being Compromised) to replace the associated Organisation Certificates on SMETS2+ Devices
+Method 1 - recovery by the affected Subscriber using the Compromised Private Key (or any other relevant key held by the Subscriber) to replace the associated Organisation Certificates on SMETS2+ Devices

 Pre-Recovery

-The DCC shall execute the procedure as set out immediately below, following notification of the Compromise (or suspected Compromise) of the Private Key associated with the Public Key contained within an Organisation Certificate held on a SMETS2+ Devices, in accordance with section 3.2 of this document and notification from the affected Subscriber that it wishes to recover from the Compromise using the procedure set out in this section.
+The DCC shall execute the procedure as set out immediately below, following notification of the Compromise of the Private Key associated with the Public Key contained within an Organisation Certificate held on a SMETS2+ Devices, in accordance with section 3.2 of this document and notification from the affected Subscriber that it wishes to recover from the Compromise using the procedure set out in this section.

 Informative:

+Where the Compromised Private Key is a supplier Private Key, there are two ways in which the Subscriber (the supplier) can, using Private Keys it controls, effect replacement of the associated Certificates.
+Specifically, it can use either of the two mechanisms provided for in DUIS:

+Update Security Credentials (KRP) (SRV 6.15.1) or

+Update Security Credentials (CoS) (SRV 6.23)

+The ‘CoS’ mechanism will work regardless of the state of the supplier Digital Signature Private Key (so the key used to sign Commands to Devices), and so may have advantages in some scenarios, including in its allowing earlier destruction of any Compromised supplier Digital Signature Private Key.

+Thus, in the scenario where the Compromised Private Key is a supplier Private Key, the Subscriber should always consider both DUIS options and factor that consideration in to assessing how best to recover from the Compromise.

-This section does not apply to User Role Signing Private Keys.
-Please see Section 7 of this document for further guidance on the User Role Signing Private Keys.
+This section does not apply to XML Signing Private Keys.
+Please see Section 7 of this document for further guidance on the XML Signing Private Keys.

 This section is only applicable to Responsible Suppliers, Electricity Distributors, Gas Transporters and the DCC.